molly/GorillaBot/README.md

 _Download code from the `master` branch.
 Code in the `development` branch is often incomplete and nonfunctional._

+The bot is available on [PyPI](https://pypi.python.org/pypi/gorillabot), so it can be installed with `pip install gorillabot` or `easy_install gorillabot`.

+Alternatively, install the bot from source:

 1. Run `python3 bot.py` from the source directory.
 2. Configure the bot when prompted.
 If you already have already configured the bot, you can use that configuration or create a new one.